heig-vd-dai-course/heig-vd-dai-course/06-docker-and-docker-compose/COURSE_MATERIAL.md

 Bare metal is the traditional way to run software on a computer.
 The software is installed directly on the computer.
 The software has access to all the resources of the computer.
-This is the fastest and most straightforward way to run software on a computer.
+This is the fastest and most straightforward way to run software on a computer/server

 ### Virtualization

 Virtualization is another way to run software on a computer.
 The software is installed in a virtual machine.
 The virtual machine is a virtual computer.
-The virtual machine might have limited access to the resources of the computer.
-The virtual machine is isolated from the rest of the computer.
-This is a good way to run software on a computer when you want to isolate the software from the rest of the computer.
+The virtual machine might have limited access to the resources of the computer/server.
+The virtual machine is isolated from the rest of the computer/server.
+This is a good way to run software when you want to isolate the software from the rest of the computer/server.

 Virtualization starts full operating systems.
 This is quite heavy.
 It takes time to start a virtual machine.
-It also takes a lot of space on the computer.
+It also takes a lot of space and/or ressources on the computer/server.

 ### Containerization

-Containerization is another way to run software on a computer.
+Containerization is another way to run software on a computer/server.
 The software is installed in a container.
 The container is a virtual environment.

-The container might also have limited access to the resources of the computer.
-The container is isolated from the rest of the computer as well, just like a virtual machine.
-However, a container is not a virtual machine.
-It is not a full operating system.
-It uses the underlying operating system of the computer and starts only the software needed to run the application.
+A container is, however, much lighter than a virtual machine.
+It is (way) faster to start than a virtual machine.

-Containerization starts containers.
-This is much lighter than virtualization.
+This is because a container shares the underlying operating system of the computer/server.
+It starts only the software needed to run the application but in a virtual environment that can also have limited access to the resources of the computer/server.

 ## OCI, images, containers and registries

-The OCI specification defines a standard for container images and container runtimes.
+The OCI specification defines a standard for container images.
 The OCI specification is implemented by Docker, but also by other container engines.

 The OCI specification defines the following terms (among others):